 Imagine having your life threatened for simply offering a glass of water to a Jewish person.
 That was the real-life consequence that zookeepers' Jan and Antonina Zabinski faced when Germany invaded Poland during World War II.
 But the couple embarked on a much bolder act of rebellion than offering a glass of water.
 For three years, they chose to hide and shelter close to 300 Jews and political insurgents at their zoo.
-Based on Antonina's diary, their heroic story is now the focus of the film, The Zookeeper's Wife, which stars Jessica Chastain and premieres in theaters today.
+Based on Antonina's diary, their heroic story is the focus of the 2017 film, The Zookeeper's Wife, which stars Jessica Chastain.

 As a staunch atheist, Jan credits his willingness to fight for the Jews as an opportunity to show his humanity.
 "I do not belong to any party, and no party program was my guide during the occupation...," he said.
 "My deeds were and are a consequence of a certain psychological composition, a result of a progressive-humanistic upbringing, which I received at home as well as in Kreczmar High School.
 Many times I wished to analyze the causes for dislike for Jews and I could not find any, besides artificially formed ones."

 When her husband was captured, Antonina stepped in

 Eventually, though, his part in the resistance caught up with him.
 In 1944 he fought in the Warsaw Polish Uprising and was caught by the Germans.
 While he was a prisoner, his wife Antonina and their son, Ryszard, continued helping Jews at the zoo.